-This is the second in a series of some lesser known English gardens that started with Helmingham Hall in Suffolk – that I visited on my last trip to the UK in 2015.
-Now, some six months later and back home in Australia, I had put the afternoon aside for some weed pulling in the veggie patch, but a summer downpour has put paid to that – so I can transport myself back to beautiful Blickling instead – Of all the wonderful old piles to choose from – why Blickling?
+This is the second in a series of some lesser known English gardens that started with Helmingham Hall in Suffolk – which I visited on my last trip to the UK in 2015.
+Now, some six months later and back home in Australia, I had put the afternoon aside for some weed pulling in the veggie patch, but a summer downpour has put paid to that – so, instead, I can transport myself back to beautiful Blickling instead – Of all the wonderful old piles to choose from – why Blickling?
 Grab a cuppa and let me take you there for a few minutes; the house is beautiful; the paintings incredible; the library breathtaking and the gardens, simply stunning.

 - This was the original home of the Boleyn family, Anne being born here in 1501, and I have a fascination for all things Tudor – something obviously must have sunk in at school!

 - You have probably heard of English landscape designers Vita Sackville West and Gertrude Jekyll, but Norah Lindsay – probably not?
-Well, her legacy is equally as important to the Modern English Landscaping Movement and her marvellous gardens endure at Blickling, along with her original landscape drawings and a room dedicated to her life.
-She was a regular visitor to Blickling with Lord Lothian being something of a patron of hers and was able to introduce her to his society friends for commissions.
+Well, her legacy is equally as important to the Modern English Landscaping Movement and her marvellous gardens endure at Blickling, along with her original landscape drawings and a room in the house dedicated to her life.
+She was a regular visitor to Blickling with Lord Lothian being something of a patron of hers.
+With his connections he was able to introduce her to his society friends for commissions.

 With an estate of 4,777 acres and gardens of 55 acres, Blickling has a rich history that is full of myths and legends – and ghosts – and is purported to be the most haunted house in England but, with its history, I’m not really surprised.
 The Boleyn family built the original house here, that burned down in the sixteenth century, and the current house has a lovely portrait and statue of Anne (still with her head on!)
 It is said that every year, on the anniversary of her execution, Anne Boleyn’s headless ghost arrives at Blickling in a carriage driven by an equally headless coachman – she then proceeds to wander around the house with her head under her arm.